FMRIB-Software-Library/support/.github/ISSUE_TEMPLATE/submit_question.md

 ---

-name: Submit Question
+name: General Question/suggestion
-about: Ask a general question about FSL or an FSL analysis
+about: Submit a suggestion or ask a general question about FSL or an FSL analysis
-title: "QST:"
+title: "question:"
 labels: "question"

 ---